 Besides low temperatures, Arctic wolves can survive in extreme darkness.
 They can endure five months of wintry darkness in a year.
 They hunt under the light of the moon and stars, using their sensitive noses to locate prey miles away.

-4. Arctic wolves live in packs of 5 to 7
+4. Arctic Wolves Live in Packs of Five to Seven

 Arctic wolves are very social animals and live in packs of 5 to 7, or even up to 20.
 These wolves hardly live alone.
 The packs use urine and scent to mark the borders of their territories.